benjaminsampica/bensampica.com/content/post/minimalapihtmx/index.md

 ### Using 'MapStaticAssets' in .NET 9

-Being able to use `.MapStaticAssets` for its build-time compression, e-tagging, and cache busting features is a no-brainer over the traditional `.UseStaticAssets`.
+Being able to use `.MapStaticAssets` for its build-time compression, e-tagging, and cache busting features is a no-brainer over the traditional `.UseStaticFiles`.
 The only problem is that `.MapStaticAssets` has some internals that actually plays off of `MapRazorComponents<T>`, which you would think you wouldn't need in a minimal api + htmx context.
 That is not the case.

 There is currently no known workaround for this but I've opened a issue on the [dotnet repository on GitHub](https://github.com/dotnet/aspnetcore/issues/58937).

-Fortunately, `.MapStaticAssets` working features includes what `.UseStaticAssets` used to do, as well as the e-tag feature.
+Fortunately, `.MapStaticAssets` working features includes what `.UseStaticFiles` used to do, as well as the e-tag feature.
 So a least it is better than it was in .NET 8, I guess.
 Stay tuned.

 ### The Browser "Back" Button